masyamandev/Showwin-script/README.md

 # Showwin-Script
 Linux script for quick switching active window using hot keys.

-Bind some hot keys in your linux desktop environment to this script with window description (e.g. part of window name) and and action for case when no suitable window is found.
+Bind some hot keys in your linux desktop environment to this script with window description (e.g. part of window name) and action for case when no suitable window is found.
 Switch to specified window using hot key.

 # Prerequisites
 Console tools *wmctrl* and *xdotool* are required.
 In Ubuntu they can be installed using apt: